 Community Garden Project – Fermoy Community Resource Centre

 We aim to encourage interaction between the younger and older members of the community and hope the area can be used for play, learning, meeting, and socializing, as well as gardening.
-It is an important means of sustaining critical social networks between the Fermoy Community Resource Centre and other community groups within the locality.

 Community gardens make a massive contribution to community development and quality of life and exposure to ‘green spaces’ or areas of ‘nature’ have a proven positive effect on mental and physical health and well-being.